 If you have been injured as a result of a defective product contact a highly skilled personal injury lawyer near you today to find out your legal options.

 Infection, Pain, and Bleeding

 Within 30 days, Jennifer began to develop discomfort and complications including an infection, pain, and bleeding.
 By day 45, a portion of the device had sawed its way into her urethra and created painful vaginal lesions.
-At 89 days, part of the mesh pierced her vaginal wall, requiring a second trip under the knife to repair.
+At 89 days, part of the pelvic mesh pierced her vaginal wall, requiring a second trip under the knife to repair.

 Within six weeks, Jennifer was again suffering pain, discharge, nausea and fatigue.
 Doctors discovered the mesh had again torn its way through her vaginal wall and caused another infection.
 After many trips to the emergency room, her gynecologist finally advised that the mesh should be totally removed.
 Surgery to remove the implant occurred five months to the day after the original surgery.
 Jennifer has since undergone a third surgery to try to repair her damaged body.

 Injuries that will Never Heal

 Physically, Jennifer’s body will never be the same, but the emotional damage may be far greater.
 Jennifer now suffers chronic pain, painful intercourse, and recurrent incontinence.
 Her intimate relationship with her husband has been permanently affected.
 And the surgeries aren’t over.
 She will face more in the future as doctors attempt to repair the damage done to her body.

 In Jennifer’s own words: “This is still not over.
 It looms in my mind that I will have to have more surgeries.
 I live in Alaska, and I will have to travel to Seattle and spend several weeks there.
 This is an ongoing struggle and a huge financial burden.
 It takes time away from my children.
 When I’m in pain, I’m no longer myself.
 I lose my ability to be an effective mom.
 It’ll never be the way it used to be.”